MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/deactivate-app.md

 > [!NOTE]
 > - Apps that are turned off are still visible to other users from the **Apps** area of Power Apps.
-> - While a model-driven app is in a turned off state, it can't be played or shared from the portal, however direct links to the app will continue to work
+> - While a model-driven app is in a turned off state, it can't be played or shared from make.powerapps.com, however direct links to the app will continue to work.

 ## Turn on a model-driven app